Sir Thomas Munro, 1st Baronet

-Major-General Sir Thomas Munro, 1st Baronet KCB (27 May 1761 – 6 July 1827) was a Scottish soldier and British colonial administrator.
-He served as an East India Company Army officer and statesman, in addition to also being the governor of Madras Presidency.
+Major-General Sir Thomas Munro, 1st Baronet KCB (27 May 1761 – 6 July 1827) was a Madras Army officer and colonial administrator who served as the governor of Madras from 1820 to 1827.

 Background

 Munro was born in Glasgow on 27 May 1761 to the Glaswegian merchant Alexander Munro.
 Thomas' grandfather was a tailor, who prospered by successful investments in American tobacco.
 After working as a bank clerk, Alexander Munro joined the family's prosperous tobacco business, but was ruined by the collapse of the tobacco trade during the American Revolutionary War.
 Thomas was also claimed to be a direct descendant of George Munro, 10th Baron of Foulis (died 1452), chief of the Highland Clan Munro, but clan historian R. W. Munro has contested this claim.

 Thomas was educated at the University of Glasgow.
 While at school, Thomas was distinguished for a singular openness of temper, a mild and generous disposition, with great personal courage and presence of mind.
 Being naturally of a robust frame of body, he surpassed all his school-fellows in athletic exercises, and was particularly eminent as a boxer.
 He was at first intended to enter his father's business, but in 1779 was appointed to an infantry cadet ship in Madras.